Julien-R44/hot-hook/README.md

 If you execute this code, and modify the app.js file between the two imports, then the second import will load the latest version of the module you've saved.

-### Full reload

-Now, how do we perform a full reload?
-How do we force Node.js to reload the entire process?

-For this, there's no secret : you will need a process manager.
-Whenever a file listed in `reload`, or a file containing the `import.meta.hot?.decline()` instruction is modified, Hot Hook will by default send a message to the parent process to tell it to reload the module.
-But for that, you need a parent process.
-And a parent process that understands this instruction.

-So the concept is simple: the manager needs to launch your application as a child process and listen to messages from the child process.
-If the child process sends a message asking for a full reload, then the manager must kill the child process and restart it.

-It's quite simple.
-However, we ship a process manager with Hot Hook.
-See the documentation of the runner [here](./packages/runner/) for more information, and also see the examples in the [examples](./examples/) folder that use the runner.

 ### Boundary

 "HMR boundaries" are an important concept in Hot Hook.
 The so-called "boundary modules" are modules that are marked as being hot reloadable using the `import.meta.hot?.boundary` attribute during their importation :